Zone Football League: History

 Graded Interdistrict competitions have survived alongside the 2 Premier Divisions of local Northern NSW Football for decades.

-The 2011 season commenced with 10 teams Cardiff City, Cooks Hill United, Dudley Redhead, Mayfield, Morisset, New Lambton, Swansea, Thornton Park and University in the 1^{st} division competition.
+The 2011 season commenced with 10 teams Cardiff City, Cooks Hill United, Dudley Redhead, Mayfield, Morisset, New Lambton, Swansea, Thornton Park and University in the 1st division competition.

 After the 2011 season, Thornton Park (now Thornton Redbacks FC) were elected for promotion to NSW State League Division 1, Kahibah was relegated with Warners Bay and Plattsburg Maryland taking their places in 2012.

 The competition briefly dropped to a 7 team competition in 2020, before resuming to a 10 team competition.
 2023 saw the expansion of the Zone League 1 from 10 to 12 teams among a greater restructure of the Zone Football Leagues.

 From 2024 there will be promotion and relegation between NNSW State League Division 1 and Zone Football League 1 and promotion and relegation between all Zone Leagues.

 In 2025 expressions of interest were sought for a women's Zone Football League to be established.
+In March 2026 the seven founding clubs of the inaugural 2026 Women's Zone Football League were announced.
+Cooks Hill United FC, Greta Branxton FC, Lochinvar Rovers FC, New Lambton FC, Northumberland United, Southern United FC and University of Newcastle FC.